Brazil downgrade leaves little choice but austerity for Rousseff

 Stalwarts within the ruling Workers' Party, along with some business groups keen for more of the easy credit and tax breaks that Rousseff first used to counter the economic downturn, are still urging the government for more stimulus.

-Former President Luiz Inacio Lula da Silva, Rousseff's mentor and predecessor, played down the impact of S&P's move, a posture that differs with the triumphant stance he took when Brazil won investment grade status in 2008, during his presidency.

-The downgrade "doesn't mean anything," he said during a speech in Argentina.
-"It just means that we can't do what they want us to do.
-We have to do what we want to do."

-But economists say the government has little incentive to ignore investors if it wants to avoid further downgrades by other rating agencies, a move that would make borrowing even more costly and further undermine market confidence.
+But economists say the government has little incentive to heed that call if it wants to avoid further downgrades by other rating agencies, a move that would make borrowing even more costly and further undermine investor confidence.